 Almost all houses existing before the mid 1960s used heating oil which was stored in either an underground or above ground tank.
 An above ground storage tank (AST) was usually located in the crawlspace, basement or against a side or back wall of a house.
 In many cases, an above ground tank was later installed to replace a leaking underground storage tank (UST).
-Importantly, an AST can be more of a liability than an UST.
+Importantly, in many cases, a leaking AST is potentially a greater liability than an UST.

 Let us tell you why...

-- Compared to releases of heating oil from underground tanks stricter regulations apply to above ground tank releases and the cleanup and assessment of all impacted soil and groundwater to State standards is more expensive.
+- Compared to releases of heating oil from underground tanks, regulations applying to above ground tank releases still require the cleanup and assessment of impacted soils and groundwater.

 - Because of where above ground tanks are usually located, leakage typically extends beneath the residential structure, limiting access for the removal of impacted soil and requiring more expensive excavation by hand.

 - It is harder to get State clearance for above ground tank releases as a result of more limited access and stricter cleanup requirements.
 An AST release will remain as an open file for as long as contamination exceeding State standards exists which can influence lenders.